-Our fellowship program offers a well-balanced mixture of medical, physical, psychological, and invasive modalities.
+Our fellowship program offers a well-balanced mixture of medical, physical, psychological, and interventional modalities.
 We offer a strong didactic experience including morning conferences by institutional experts.
-The comprehensive didactic schedule is structured to complement the clinical experience and prepare the fellow for independent practice as well as certification examinations.
-In addition to the typical topics, this didactic schedule also includes discussions on practice management, the business of medicine, and medicolegal aspects of pain management.
+The comprehensive didactic schedule, structured to complement the clinical experience prepares the fellow for independent practice as well as certification examinations.
+In addition to the typical topics, this didactic schedule also includes discussions on practice management, the business of medicine, and medicolegal aspects of pain management..

-We include training and rotations in the Center for Pain and Spine, as well as a palliative care service for our seriously ill population.
+We include training and rotations in the Center for Pain and Spine, as well as a Palliative Care service for our seriously ill population.
 The interventional pain aspect of the fellowship includes training in basic techniques such as peripheral blocks, neuraxial blocks, and neurolysis among many others.
 We are also active in the area of neuromodulation with the use of spinal cord, peripheral nerve, and craniofacial nerve stimulation trials and implantations.
-For unremitting cancer-related pain we offer intra-thecal and epidural administration of analgesics by means of spinal infusion systems.
+For unremitting cancer-related pain, we offer intra-thecal and epidural administration of analgesics by means of spinal infusion systems.
 We utilize both fluoroscopic and ultrasound guidance techniques.
-We have a strong relationship with our orthopedic colleagues and for non-spinal musculoskeletal pain we offer comprehensive work-ups and often utilize ultrasound-guided MSK procedures.
+We have a strong relationship with our orthopedic colleagues and for non-spinal musculoskeletal pain we offer comprehensive work-ups and frequently utilize ultrasound-guided MSK procedures.

-We are exceedingly fortunate to have the Norris Cotton Cancer Center, which is designated by the National Cancer Institute as a comprehensive cancer center, within our medical center.
+We are exceedingly fortunate to have the Norris Cotton Cancer Center, designated by the National Cancer Institute as a comprehensive cancer center, within our medical center.
 Time with the Palliative Medicine service allows our fellows to learn the skills of cancer-related pain assessment and treatment from the passionate and dedicated medical providers within this Center.